juanpc2018/Complete-list-of-Win8.1x64-kb-updates/README.md

 CMPXCHG16b and LAHF/SAHF (and PrefetchW, but that's kind of a red herring) for the 64-bit version. </br>
 probably CPUs older than Q9650 wont install, [1st Gen 64-Bit CPUs](https://superuser.com/questions/187254/how-prevalent-are-old-x64-processors-lacking-the-cmpxchg16b-instruction) wont install. </br>

-Some computers & tablets like Microsoft Surface Pro 2 or HP Strem 7 comes with Windows 8.1 OEM or Bing OEM </br>
+Some computers & tablets like Microsoft Surface Pro 2 or HP Stream 7 comes with Windows 8.1 OEM or Bing OEM </br>
 Product Key Activation License is included / stored on the BIOS / UEFI of the Machine. </br>
 there is a tool to read the key stored on the machine, but... </br>
 OEM Keys can only be activated on 1 machine. </br>